MetPX/sarracenia/doc/sr3.1.rst

 the original MetPX WMO switch was named after a carnivorous plant on the Species At Risk Registry: The *Thread-leaved Sundew*.

-The organization behind MetPX have since moved to Shared Services Canada, but when it came time to name a new module, we kept with a theme of carnivorous plants, and chose another one indigenous to some parts of Canada: *Sarracenia*, a variety of insectivorous pitcher plants.
+The organization behind MetPX has since moved to Shared Services Canada, but when it came time to name a new module, we kept with a theme of carnivorous plants, and chose another one indigenous to some parts of Canada: *Sarracenia*, a variety of insectivorous pitcher plants.
 We like plants that eat meat!